Learning the Travelling Salesperson Problem Requires Rethinking Generalization: Acknowledgements

-CJ would like to thank Vijay Prakash Dwivedi, Aaron Ferber, Elias Khalil, Wouter Kool, Ron Levie, Antoine Prouvost and Petar Veličković for helpful comments and discussions on a preliminary version of this work.
-XB is supported by NRF Fellowship NRFF2017-10.
+We would like to thank R. Anand, X. Bresson, V. Dwivedi, A. Ferber, E. Khalil, W. Kool, R. Levie, A. Prouvost, P. Veličković and the anonymous reviewers for helpful comments and discussions.